CopernicaMarketingSoftware/Documentation/Mailerq/4.0/mime-message-properties.md

 ## Maximum number of attempts

 Just like a maximum delivery time, you can control the maximum number of attempts MailerQ should make sending an email.
-IfIf a first attempt fails because a remote server is unreachable or does not immediately accept the message, MailerQ will make a new attempt a little later.
+If a first attempt fails because a remote server is unreachable or does not immediately accept the message, MailerQ will make a new attempt a little later.